 Some local meals are: lgeemat (fried dough with honey, harees (porridge), machbos (rice with meat and spices).

-I hope you find my response helpful, and wish you an amazing trip. about 7 years ago
+I hope you find my response helpful, and wish you an amazing trip. almost 8 years ago

-what bus number shall i take from hamdan street going to ferrari world? about 6 years agoAnswered by jess via WorldNomads.com
+what bus number shall i take from hamdan street going to ferrari world? over 6 years agoAnswered by jess via WorldNomads.com

 there is this website it can guide you and gives u places where u can go in dubai there is entertainment for kids and restaurants and alot of nice places in dubai